 To consider breeding one is best doing a great deal of fieldwork and homework both in the selection of the puppy bitch one aspires to breed from and when the time comes an equal amount of fieldwork and homework to choose a suitable breeding partner for your chosen girl.

-Having finally obtained your chosen puppy bitch, where do you go from there?
-Aside from giving her the best you can in food, accommodation and ensuring her inoculations are completed she needs to start her education.
-Puppy socialisation classes at your vets practice are extremely worthwhile (these have to take place between the first and second inoculations) Then as soon as possible after the two weeks quarantine following completion of all her inoculations take her to ringcraft classes to carefully socialise her and gradually show her what is expected.
-Gently let her know she will have a job to do, which is going to shows and behaving herself.
+Having finally obtained your chosen puppy, where do you go from there?
+Aside from giving him/her the best you can in food, accommodation and ensuring her inoculations are completed he/she needs to start his/her education.
+Puppy socialisation classes at your vets practice are extremely worthwhile (these have to take place between the first and second inoculations) Then as soon as possible after the two weeks quarantine following completion of all his/her inoculations take him/her to ringcraft classes to carefully socialise him/her and gradually show him/her what is expected.
+Gently let him/her know he/she will have a job to do, which is going to shows and behaving himself/herself.
 Showing puppies is a humbling experience for everyone, as one can never predict what they will do.
 In time they learn and enjoy the outings.